jadecobra/python_tdd_exercises/source/how_to/make_person/make_person_w_fstrings.rst

 .. meta::
   :description: Beginner Python TDD tutorial (Jacob Itegboje, Pumping Python): how to make a person with f-strings.
 Use f-strings + one factory function (instead of one function per person) that takes first_name, last_name, sex, year_of_birth and returns 'name, surname, X, YYYY'.
 Add say_hello using f-strings for 'Hello, my name is ... and I am N.'.
 Start in the person project; uv run pytest-watcher . --now.
 Progressively introduce f-strings in the return, required args then keyword arguments, move factory and say_hello to src/person.py (AttributeError: module 'src.person' has no attribute 'factory'), use local variables in tests to remove repetition of the data, remove commented lines.
-Ends with 4 tests calling src.person.factory + src.person.say_hello + # Exceptions seen (AssertionError, NameError, TypeError, AttributeError).
+Ends with 4 tests calling src.person.person + src.person.say_hello + # Exceptions seen (AssertionError, NameError, TypeError, AttributeError).
 Shows why even with f-strings the 4 tests are repetitive.
 What is next: separate and equal functions.
 Code: person/tests/test_person_w_fstrings.py and person/solutions/person_w_fstrings.py.
   :keywords: Jacob Itegboje, Pumping Python, how to make a person with f-strings, python f-strings, f-string factory function, one function instead of one per person, src.person, import src.person, AttributeError module 'src.person' has no attribute 'factory', TypeError missing required positional argument, uv run pytest-watcher, red green refactor f-strings, variables remove repetition in tests, first_name last_name sex year_of_birth, say_hello f-string age 2026-year_of_birth, remove the commented lines, test_joe test_jane test_john test_mary, person factory with f-strings, separate tests and solution, what is next separate and equal functions

 .. include:: ../../links.rst